Menu Accessible Movie Bays, etc. - Disability Info SA

 Unfortunately many Movie Theaters, Sports Stadiums and Auditoriums in South Africa were not designed and built to accommodate wheelchair users or the elderly, and so do not have adequate Disabled Bays where persons in wheelchairs or other “assistive devices” can sit and enjoy the entertainment.
 The owners of these buildings, halls and auditoriums may therefore be challenged by the need to find architects and renovators familiar with accessible design issues in order to make them accessible.
 There are various Organizations and Companies that can assist with Universal Design and Access to make sure that persons with disabilities are not excluded from any events, services, information, communication, products and venues.

-There are now various Organizations and Companies that specialize in Universal Design and Access and can advise you on how to adapt these Disabled Bays for Movie Theaters, Sports Stadiums and Auditoriums, to make sure that persons with disabilities have equal rights and no loss of dignity.
-The National Council of and for Persons with Disabilities (NCPD), Bradshaw LeRoux Consulting, The QuadPara Association of South Africa (QASA) and DiSA specialize in Universal Design and Access to make sure that persons with disabilities are not excluded from any events, services, information, communication, products and venues.
+There are now various Organisations and Companies that specialize in Universal Design and Access and can advise you on how to adapt these Disabled Bays for Movie Theaters, Sports Stadiums and Auditoriums, to make sure that persons with disabilities have equal rights and no loss of dignity.
+The National Council of and for Persons with Disabilities (NCPD), Bradshaw LeRoux Consulting, Universal Access Collective and DiSA specialize in Universal Design and Access to make sure that persons with disabilities are not excluded from any events, services, information, communication, products and venues.
 These Organizations and Companies can assist in different ways including: NCPD Logo

 The National Council of and for Persons with Disabilities (NCPD): believe that this can be prevented by applying Universal Design Principals during the design phase and they therefor offer the following services to assist: